Octatum/katartico/content/projects/servibolsa.md

 ---
 type: project
 index: 3
-title: SERVIBOLSA
+title: Bol Rol
 banner: /assets/servibolsa-portada.jpg
 highlightedImage: /assets/servibolsa_-_Copia_de_LS_Loc3_4.jpg
 bodyEnglish: >-
-  # SERVIBOLSA
+  # Bol Rol

   ## Catalog and lifestyle photography

-  Servibolsa is a national leader in garbage and food bags in the market of self-service in Mexico since 1981.
+  Bol Rol is a brand, part of  a national leader in garbage and food bags in the market of self-service in Mexico called SERVIBOLSA.
 They are present in Mexico, the United States, Colombia, Jamaica, Panama, Costa Rica and more countries.

   In order to market your products through Amazon, we made a session of catalog